fahmiam2/Hilal/README.md

 - __Age__: Moon age since a new moon appears.

 # Library
-In this project, I use the pyephem library.
+In this project, I use the ephem library.
 ## Installation

-$ pip install pyephem
+$ pip install ephem

 For more information about this library, please check it out: https://rhodesmill.org/pyephem/toc.html